peterjc/biopython_workshop/writing_sequence_files/README.rst

     $ python convert_gb_to_fasta.py
     1 records converted

+Notice that the ``SeqIO.convert(...)`` function returns the number of sequences it converted -- here only one.
 Also have a look at the output file:

 .. sourcecode:: console